Floating point numbers

 Using floating point numbers

 In the following, I am using the terms small and large.
 I mean values that have a very low or a very high exponent, respectively, regardless of their sign.
+That means that small values are very close to 0, while large values are far away from 0.
 In other words, I am addressing their magnitude, not their signs.

 There are many such traps, caused by the limitations of how the infinite range of real numbers must be represented in a finite number of bits.
 Some of these traps are discussed in the following paragraphs.